Qarik-Group/operator-workshop/instructor/lab-0/README.md

 For this lab, we're using a student network.
 We recommend a `10.42.0.0/16` because it can give up-to 256 students their own `/24` subnet.

+1. Click on VPC network > VPC networks.
+This creates all the default VPN networks for you.
+That's fine.
+We're going to create our own for each student.

+NOTE: IF this is the first time it may need to start your Compute Engine for the project.

+2. Click on Create VPC Network.

+3. Give it a name "student-network".

+4. Then in our subnets we're going to create a **Custom** subnets, starting with _student-subnet-0_ and going forward with a network per student.

 ### Firewall

 To ensure firewalls don't become an issue.
 Disable them on the internal network.

 Create rules that allow ingress/egress for any traffic on `10.42.0.0/16` on any port.

 ### Workspace

-This simplifies us not having to setup individual student machines, and keeps it straight for the student too.
+This simplifies us not having to setup individual student machines, and keeps it straightforward for the student too.

 1. Under Compute Engine, **Create an Instance**.